repyh/javascript-login/README.md

 ## Features
 1. User will automatically redirected to login page if no credential found or wrong credential given.

+## Development
+1. Log Out: It's fairly easy to log out.
+Current logged in user's credential are stored in localStorage and encrypted, the only thing you need to do is remove the `sessionKey` from localStorage. e.g: `localStorage.removeItem("sessionKey")`.

 ## TODO
 - [ ] Add Sign-Up form